ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: #how-do-i-use-vpn-to-access-the-ibm-cloud-private-network-}
 {: faq}

-You can log in to the VPN through [the web interface](https://www.softlayer.com/VPN-Access){: external} or use a [stand-alone VPN client](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients) for Linux, macOS, or Windows.
+You can log in to the VPN through the web interface or you can use a [stand-alone VPN client](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients) for Linux, macOS, or Windows.
 For more information about what to do after you connect to the VPN, see [Use SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-using-ssl-vpn).

 ## How do I restart my virtual server?
 {: #how-do-i-reboot-my-virtual-server-}